top of page

 When the young woman retells this story, she says, “That is when I first realized that he loved me.”

-What she experienced reflects the kind of love Jesus describes in Luke 10, where we are told that the greatest commandment is: “Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind”; and, “Love your neighbor as yourself.”
+What she experienced reflects the kind of love Jesus describes in Luke 10.
+We are told that the greatest commandment is: “Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind”; and, “Love your neighbor as yourself.”

 Love takes action.